 - All volunteers must attend an FLWC orientation and all training sessions as required of this position

 - Volunteers must commit to a minimum of one shift per week through October 15, 2016.

 - From the time you would begin training through the first week in April, shifts are 2 hours in length.
 During the busy spring and summer seasons, shifts are 3 to 4-hours in length.
 Available daily shift times beginning in April include 7:15 -11:45am, 11:30am-3:45pm, 3:30-7:00pm and 6:45-10:00 pm.

 - Volunteers should have the ability to stand on concrete floors for four hours, bend and squat, work in all weather conditions (including high heat) and are not averse to working hard and getting dirty.

 Wildlife Reception Assistant

 FLWC offers unpaid internships for college students and recent graduates.
-Applications for 2013 fall internships are no longer being accepted.
-Applications are being accepted for spring 2014 internships until December 1, 2013.
+Resumes are being accepted for Spring 2016 internships.
+Read more about our internship opportunities.

 Provide a protected release site for our patients

 An important part of the rehabilitation process is releasing the animal in an area with proper habitat and protection from some of the dangers they face to give them the best chance possible to be successful.
 If you own a rural parcel of land and you would like it to become home to some of the wildlife who have been cared for at FLWC, please download the application and return it to our office.
 Interested?
 Fill out a Wildlife Release Site Application.